sedos-project/organization/docs/faq.md

 This section centers around the data model usage.

-1. ??? question "Why do I get an error when registering my OEP table with my metadata?"

-         This can have many reasons.
-Please check, if:

-         * The last entry in a dictionary has no `,` behind the value.
-Try to format your JSON in Notepad++ before uploading.
-If it passes the error will not occur.
+1. ??? question "I am currently unsure what I should enter for OEP token.
+Have I overlooked any instructions?"

+         * You can find your API-Token in your OEP profile -> in the top-right corner of the OEP website -> under your name -> settings -> API-Token.
+See [**here**](how_to_contribute_data.md#3#initialize#table#on#the#oep)

 ### **Scalar data**

+1. ??? question "Why do I get an error when uploading my CSV to OEP ?"

+         * The double-quotes of the JSONs were unfortunately not correct
+         TODO: @FELIX - Was ist die solution hier???

 1. ??? question "How to connect data points with sources?"